Snowmass 2021 whitepaper: Proton structure at the precision frontier: Nuclear and meson PDFs

-Studies of nPDFs reciprocally leverage techniques from proton PDF analysis, and {\it vice versa}.
+Studies of nPDFs leverage techniques from the proton PDF analysis, and {\it vice versa}.
 As we explore different $A$ values, we can move from the well-known limit of the proton ($A{=}1$) up to the very heavy gold and lead nuclei.
-As such, free-nucleon global analyses generally serve at least as a baseline for attempts to extract the $A$ dependence in nPDF fits, but can also be exploited as a constraining boundary of the $A$ depenedence at $A\!=\!1$.
-As discussed further below, nPDFs are also informative with respect to proton PDF determinations in the sense that they may illuminate nuclear effects in high-statistics or large volume data sets used in proton fits.
-This is an area where new approaches from machine learning, artificial intelligence, and lattice-QCD may be proven fruitful~\cite{Constantinou:2020hdm}.

-In addition to studying the PDFs of baryons, we can also explore meson PDFs such as the pion and kaon~\cite{Barry:2018ort,Aguilar:2019teb,Novikov:2020snp,Fan:2021bcr,Freese:2021zne}.
-These meson PDFs may exhibit a distinct structure and might thus provide additional clues to the character of the QCD theory.
-This research avenue is being pursued both with the QCD parton model and also QCD lattice calculations.
+As such, free-nucleon global analyses generally serve as a constraining boundary of the $A$ depenedence at $A\!=\!1$.
+Reciprocally, if corrections from the nuclear medium are reasonably known, the data on nuclear targets can, and is, employed for proton and meson PDF determinations.
+Data from fixed-target DIS and Drell-Yan experiments on deuteron and heavy targets helps to distinguish sea quark and antiquark flavors in proton PDF fits.